alttch/eva3/doc/corescript.rst

 What are core scripts for
 =========================

-Core script is not recommended for the enterprise-level configurations, it's a vehicle to quickly implement:
+Core scripts are not recommended for the enterprise-level configurations, it's a vehicle to quickly implement:

-* Data collection from HTTP/POST and :ref:`MQTT <mqtt_>`, without :doc:`drivers
+* data collection from HTTP/POST and :ref:`MQTT <mqtt_>`, without :doc:`drivers
-  </drivers>`.
+  </drivers>`

-* Simple automation tasks without :doc:`/lm/lm`.
+* simple automation tasks without :doc:`/lm/lm`

-* Custom API methods and extending EVA ICS functionality.
+* custom API methods and extensions of EVA ICS functionality.

 Core script globals and functions
 =================================